 - Dr Sue Ledger, Murdoch University, Australia - Chief Editor Policy.

-- Associate Professor Jayne Downey, Montana State University, USA - Chief Editor Review.
+- Professor Jayne Downey, Montana State University, USA - Chief Editor Review.

 - Dr John Guenther, Batchelor Institute of Indigenous Tertiary Education.